mindspore-ai/docs/tutorials/experts/source_en/operation/op_custom.md

     return np.sin(x)
 ```

 Then we need to define two more functions.
 One is the infer shape function, while the other is the infer dtype function.
+Here's something to keep in mind:

 - The derivative function of the tensor shape is the shape of the input tensor;
 - The derivative function of the tensor dtype is the dtype of the input tensor;